|Myra IV (#47941544)|

 | || member for 1 year, 10 months, 9 days|

 I have a baby daughter buried in San Diego, California, & a findagrave contributor was kind enough to get a picture of her headstone for me.
 It really touched my heart... |

 I recently returned to my hometown, the Tri-State area of Ohio, WV, & PA.
 The ancestry I'm researching are Nease, Wright, Zirkle, Camp, Allmon, Seevers, Cheek, Higgins, McGraw, Bishop & Shriver.

-Every ancestor has a story.
-It's my goal to tell it!
+Every ancestor has a story & I'm compelled to tell it.

 *You are welcome to use any picture that I have contributed in any manner you deem appropriate.

 Prayer for Genealogists

 That I might find the roots that made

 This family tree of mine.

 Lord, help me trace the ancient road